-GBS in its typical form is an acute polyradiculoneuropathy that produces a lower, bilateral and symmetrical sensorimotor development deficit, associated with generalized areflexia.
+GBS, in its typical form, is an acute polyradiculoneuropathy that produces a lower, bilateral and symmetrical sensorimotor development deficit, associated with generalized areflexia.
 In many cases, there is a history of infection that causes the immune response in the nerves.
 Between 3.5 and 12% of patients die from complications during the acute phase.
 The annual incidence of GBS is estimated to be between 0.4 and 4.0 cases per 100,000 inhabitants per year.
 In North America and Europe, GBS is more common in adults and increases steadily with age.
 Several studies indicate that men tend to be more affected than women.

-GBS occurs when an individual’s immune system attacks itself particularly affecting the cells of the nervous system.
+GBS occurs when an individual’s immune system attacks itself, particularly affecting the cells of the nervous system.
 This process can be initiated by infection with various viruses or bacteria.
 The main symptoms include muscular weakness and tingling (paresthesia) in the arms and legs.
 Severe complications can occur if the respiratory muscles are affected.
 The most seriously ill individuals need care in intensive care units.

 The French Polynesian Health Authorities hypothesize that Zika virus infection may be associated with these abnormalities if mothers are infected during the first or second trimester of pregnancy.

-While in the Region of the Americas such syndromes have not yet been reported, health services and practitioners should be alert to their possible occurrence to properly prepare health facilities for rapid detection and appropriate treatment of cases.
+While in the Region of the Americas, such syndromes have not yet been reported, health services and practitioners should be alert to their possible occurrence to properly prepare health facilities for rapid detection and appropriate treatment of cases.

 Microcephaly is a neurological disorder in which the occipitofrontal circumference is smaller than that of other children of the same age, race and sex.
 Maternal-fetal transmission of the Zika virus has been documented throughout pregnancy.
 Zika virus infection has been confirmed in several infants with congenital microcephaly and in fetal losses among women infected during pregnancy.
-The spectrum of outcomes that may be associated with infection during pregnancy is not yet fully understood nor are the factors that may increase fetal risk.
+The spectrum of outcomes that may be associated with infection during pregnancy is not yet fully understood, nor are the factors that may increase fetal risk.

-A large number of Brazilian newborns with microcephaly has been observed in parallel with the current Zika outbreak.
+A large number of Brazilian newborns with microcephaly have been observed in parallel with the current Zika outbreak.
 It is not known how many of the microcephaly cases are associated with Zika virus infection.
 Studies are being conducted to investigate the association of Zika virus infection and microcephaly, including the role of other contributory factors (e.g., prior or concurrent infection with other organisms, nutrition and environment).
-The full spectrum of outcomes that might be associated with Zika virus infections during pregnancy is unknown and requires further investigation.
+The full spectrum of outcomes that might be associated with Zika virus infections during pregnancy is unknown and requires further investigation.2